GowthamArul/D-R1_FineTune/README.md

 1. `pip install poetry`
 2. `poetry install`
 3. Run `uvicorn main:app --reload` to initiate the FastAPI Swagger application.
+4. Download and copy the datas from the datasource link and paste it in `dataset` folder

 Pass the user query in the `/query` endpoint.